hhow09/gophercises/writeaheadlog/README.md

 # Write Ahead Log

 ## Components
-- Record: the data stored in our log.
+- Record: the data stored in file.
 - Store: the file store records in.
 - Index: the file we store index entries in.
 - Segment: the abstraction that ties a store and an index together.